metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 2022-06-24T18:45:02.965490Z DEBUG mirrord: Accept called with sockfd 28, addr 0x0, addrlen 0x0
 ````

+## Conclusion

 Time to celebrate?
 Yes!
 We were finally able to find the correct function to hook and make `accept` work the way want it to work in context of mirrord.
 Maybe someother functionality was broken when I worked on this, but everything was rectified in future refactors.
+Writing hooks is not easy, not only does it take an extensive amount of time but also a ton of research.
+Which is why we try to follow a [feature guide](https://mirrord.dev/docs/developer/new_feature/) which lets us work on new features/hooks based on real use cases and needs, such that we don't end up wasting time on something that wouldn't be required in the ages to come.

+Hope you enjoyed reading the post!
+Please feel free to reach out to me with feedback at [mehula@metalbear.co](mehula@metalbear.co)/[Discord](https://discord.com/invite/J5YSrStDKD), or provide any suggestions/open issues/PRs on our [website](https://github.com/metalbear-co/metalbear.co).

 ## Credits

 On a personal note, these past two months working at MetalBear on mirrord have not only been an amazing learning experience but have also given me a chance to work with some extremely talented engineers and Rust enthusiasts.
 Just want to take a moment and thank my team for their guidance and mentorship with this little [meme](https://www.reddit.com/r/ProgrammerHumor/comments/vdumxo/you_can_do_it_jr_devs/) -

 {{<figure src="senior-junior-meme.jpeg" alt="senior junior meme" height="450" width="950">}}

-## Afterword

-Hope you enjoyed reading the post!
-Please feel free to reach out to me with feedback at [mehula@metalbear.co](mehula@metalbear.co)/[Discord](https://discord.com/invite/J5YSrStDKD), or provide any suggestions/open issues/PRs on our [website](https://github.com/metalbear-co/metalbear.co).

 [^1]: Available as `DYLD_INSERT_LIBRARIES` on OSX.